On this page

 The Seven Elements, mapped to evidence operators can actually pull

-The OIG’s Seven Fundamental Elements read like a checklist, but operators have to translate each one into evidence a surveyor or investigator can hold:
+The OIG’s Seven Fundamental Elements read like a checklist.
+Operators have to translate each one into evidence a surveyor or investigator can hold:

 - Written policies, procedures, and standards of conduct.
 Version history, owners, last review date, attestation logs.